parameter-network/branding/guidelines/brand-guidelines.md

 ---

-## 6. Acceptable Use
+## 8. Acceptable Use

 You may use Parameter brand assets for:

-- Integrations and technical support
+- Exchanges, wallets, and explorers
-- Exchanges and wallets
+- Technical integrations and documentation
 - Articles, reviews, and educational content
 - Presentations and ecosystem overviews

-All usage must clearly refer to the Parameter project.
+All usage must clearly and truthfully refer to the Parameter.

 ---